EMCECS/charts/service-pod/README.md

 ## Description

-The Dell/EMC Service pod implements a Kubernetes pod and service that bundles the tools and scripts to debug the issues and to provides SSH access from outside of the Kubernetes cluster.
+The Dell/EMC service pod implements a Kubernetes pod and service that bundles the tools and scripts to debug the issues and to provides SSH access from outside of the Kubernetes cluster.
 The intent is to provide customers with remote access servicability through service-pod.

 For security, the service pod can be configured with a customizable user/group/password credentials for SSH access.
 The user/group/password credentials can be configured via a Kubernetes secret that contains the user/group/password.
 Note that the name of the credentials secret needs to match the name of the credentials secret that is used in the service pod deployment's secret mount.